-Sarah Hyland & Wells Adams’ Parents Still Haven’t Met For This One Relatable Reason
+There's 1 Reason Why Sarah Hyland & Wells Adams’ Parents Still Haven’t Met Yet

 There are very few Hollywood couples who manage to be both adorable and relatable.
 Sure, George and Amal Clooney are total goals, but their fairytale life isn't all that realistic.
 But Sarah Hyland and Wells Adams, for example, are totally down to earth.
 From Taco Bell dates to hilarious selfies and everything in between, the couple is ridiculously real.
 Even the fact that Sarah Hyland and Wells Adams’ parents still haven’t met yet feels like something that'd play out in your own life.

 Everyone knows the basic relationship milestones.
 There's the moment when you define the relationship, the first time you say "I love you," when you meet each other's friends and family, and then maybe move in together or even get engaged.
 As you and your partner grow closer, those milestones just keep coming up.
 But sometimes, they get a little out of order.
 And for Hyland and Wells, there's a totally understandable reason why.